• HOME

 Wine lovers will appreciate tasting Vernaccia di San Gimignano, a crisp white wine that is unique to this area, and a great place to try it is the organic winery Cappella Sant’Andrea just minutes from town.

-But the very best reason to slow travel San Gimignano and stay overnight at least for one night is for the evening views, the silent streets, and arched alleyways glowing with warm streetlight.
-This medieval town at night is a dream!
+But the very best reason to slow travel San Gimignano and stay overnight at least for one night is for the evening views, the silent streets, and arched alleyways glowing with warm streetlights.
+This medieval town at night is a dream and truly one of the must-visit towns in Tuscany!

 While you can take the train or bus to get to San Gimignano, you’ll need to stop in Poggibonsi and transfer by car.
 Overall, the easiest way to get around in Tuscany is to rent a car and drive.